RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/example-workflow.rst

     :scale: 50%
     :align: center

 Using the *SRA Toolkit* and the *SRR IDs* for our 4 samples we can use the *fasterq-dump* executable to download the according *.fastq* files.
+If you already have an installation of the *SRA Toolkit*, you can use the following commands.

 .. code-block:: bash